sleemanj/optiboot/dists/README.md

 :boom: Because it doesn't use the "official" Arduino core files (which really don't support ATtiny at all properly) there may be some differences you will notice along the way, and some libraries may not be available.
 The main issues will be when using the very small ATtiny13, 4, 5, 9 and 10 which have to sacrifice some functionality.

-:warning: It is important that you only use the `A0`, `A1` ... `An` constants with `analogRead()` especially when using ATtiny chips, do **not** do something like `digitalRead(A0)`, that will not do what you want.
+:warning: It is recommended that you only use the `A0`, `A1` ... `An` constants with `analogRead()`.
+Doing something like `digitalRead(A0)`, may not do what you want (especially in releases of this core prior to October 2017, after October 2017 it's less of a problem).
 Consult the pinout diagrams for each chip and it will show you clearly which numbers to use for each pin!

 ### ATtiny25, ATtiny45, ATtiny85